-2023 Farmington Drumline Audition Information
+2024 Farmington Drumline Audition Information

-You have taken the first steps to becoming a member of the Farmington Phoenix Drumline!
-We pride ourselves in being one of the finest high school drumlines in the country and are very excited to have you as part of our team.
+You have taken the first steps to becoming a member of the Farmington Phoenix Marching Percussion Ensemble!
+We are very excited to have you as part of our team.
 Here at Farmington, you will make life-long friends, memories, and be a part of the ever growing legacy of the Marching Phoenix.

-This packet is meant to help and prepare you for your amazing experience here at Farmington.
+This packet is meant to help prepare you for your amazing experience here at Farmington.
 Read all provided information carefully as it is meant for your benefit!